Week 7 Activities (Regression in R)

 It does what is says on the tin, it makes your graph interactive so you can identify specific datapoints and the slope of the regression line.
 Cool right?!

-Activity 9: Multiple Regression for 2 Continuous Predictors
+Activity 9: Multiple Regression with Two Continuous Predictors

 Predictors: budget, popularity